-Education, as defined by American scholar and biblical thinker Noah Webster, “comprehends all that series of instruction and discipline which is intended to enlighten the understanding, correct the temper, form the manners and habits of youth, and fit them for usefulness in their future stations.”
-Webster’s definition is itself a demonstration of the chief aim of Christian education—a biblical worldview.
+The purpose of Christian education, as defined by American scholar and biblical thinker Noah Webster’s personal philosophy, “comprehends all that series of instruction and discipline which is intended to enlighten the understanding, correct the temper, form the manners and habits of youth, and fit them for usefulness in their future stations.”
+Webster’s definition is itself a demonstration of the chief aim of Christian schools and education—a biblical worldview.
 The Apostle Paul, in his treatise on the value and authenticity of Scripture, explains that “All Scripture is inspired by God and is useful for teaching, for correction, for reproof, for training in righteousness, so that the man of God may be adequate, equipped for every good work.”
 (II Timothy 3:16-17)

 Does the Bible Talk About Education?

 II Timothy 3:16-17 says, “All Scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness, so that the servant of God may be thoroughly equipped for every good work.”

 Hosea 4:6 says, “My people are destroyed from lack of knowledge.”

 I Peter 3:15 says, “But in your hearts receive Christ as Lord.
 Always be prepared to give an answer to everyone who asks you to give the reason for the hope that you have.”

 Proverbs 3:13 says, “Blessed are those who find wisdom, those who gain understanding, for she is more profitable than silver and yields better returns than gold.”

 Proverbs 2:10-11 says, “For wisdom will enter your heart, and knowledge will be pleasant to your soul.
 Discretion will protect you, and understanding will guard you.”